danielbodnar/awesome-stars/BY-LANG.md

 - [coolacid/docker-misp](https://github.com/coolacid/docker-misp) - A (nearly) production ready Dockered MISP
 - [Hestat/blazescan](https://github.com/Hestat/blazescan) - Blazescan is a linux webserver malware scanning and incident response tool, with built in support for cPanel servers, but will run on any linux based server.
 - [six2dez/reconftw](https://github.com/six2dez/reconftw) - reconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
 - [Security-Onion-Solutions/securityonion](https://github.com/Security-Onion-Solutions/securityonion) - Security Onion is a free and open platform for threat hunting, enterprise security monitoring, and log management.
-It includes our own interfaces for alerting, dashboards, hunting, PCAP, and case mana
+It includes our own interfaces for alerting, dashboards, hunting, PCAP, detections, a
 - [foospidy/payloads](https://github.com/foospidy/payloads) - Git All the Payloads!
 A collection of web attack payloads.
 - [SmartFinn/eve-ng-integration](https://github.com/SmartFinn/eve-ng-integration) - integrates EVE-NG (aka UNetLab) with Linux desktop
 - [pvrmza/labsvault](https://github.com/pvrmza/labsvault) - Labs collection for GNS3 and EVE-NG